 MOBILE¶

-Guance App supports viewing and handling incidents, observability data, on-call schedules, and account settings within your workspace on mobile devices.
+Guance App supports viewing and handling incidents, observability data, on-call schedules, and account settings within the workspace on mobile devices.
 The App currently organizes capabilities around five entry points: "Home, Observe, Incident, Schedule, My".
 You can quickly enter incident details after receiving alerts or collaboration notifications, view logs, traces, events, RUM, and dashboard data, and continue handling issues through status transitions, collaboration comments, link sharing, and Handoff.

 Installation¶